-- Fatal Medication Errors: Confirm choice of correct strength prior to administration (5.1) - Hemorrhage: Fatal cases have occurred.
-Use caution in conditions with increased risk of hemorrhage (5.2) - HIT and HITTS: Monitor for signs and symptoms and discontinue if indicative of HIT and HITTS (5.3) - Benzyl Alcohol Toxicity: Do not use this product in neonates and infants.
-(5.4) - Monitoring: Blood coagulation tests guide therapy for full-dose heparin. - Monitor platelet count and hematocrit in all patients receiving heparin (5.5, 5.6)
+- Fatal Medication Errors: Confirm choice of correct strength prior to administration (5.1) - Hemorrhage: Hemorrhage, including fatal events, has occurred in patients receiving heparin.
+Use caution in conditions with increased risk of hemorrhage (5.2) - HIT and HITTS: Monitor for signs and symptoms and discontinue if indicative of HIT and HITTS (5.3) - Monitoring: Blood coagulation tests guide therapy for full-dose heparin.
+Periodically monitor platelet count, hematocrit, and occult blood in stool in all patients receiving heparin (5.5, 5.6)